oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 when presenting to a downstream party.

-In some scenarios this behavior could be desirable, but if it is not, the Issuers are encouraged to apply Holder Binding.
+In some scenarios this behavior could be desirable, but if it is not, Verifiers need to enforce Holder Binding.

 # Privacy Considerations {#privacy_considerations}